AnnikaTjuka/annikatjuka.github.io/index.md

 **2019**

-(accepted) September. _Revealing cognitive patterns: A cross-linguistic study of body-part metaphors._ 13th International Conference of the Association for Linguistic Typology, Pavia, Italy.
+(accepted) September. _Revealing cognitive patterns: A cross-linguistic study of body-part metaphors._ 13th International Conference of the Association for Linguistic Typology, Pavia, IT.

+(accepted) August. _Cross-linguistic patterns of body-part metaphors._ Metaphor Festival 2019 conference, Amsterdam, NL.

 March. (invited speaker) _The cognitive foundation of body-part metaphors._ Max Planck Institute for Psycholinguistics, Nijmegen, NL.